 However, New Jersey is one of the states that has fully adopted the Uniform Probate Code, a model law that streamlines the probate process.
 In other words, probate in New Jersey might not be quite as cumbersome as it is in other states.
 In addition, New Jersey has a simplified probate process for "small" estates.
 New Jersey defines a small estate as having a value of $50,000 or less if there is a surviving spouse, and $20,000 or less if there is not.
 Additionally, there cannot be a valid will.

 Even if your estate doesn't meet these criteria, you could still reasonably decide that making a will rather than a living trust is sufficient because New Jersey offers a relatively streamlined probate process compared to other states.
 Still, there are a few other advantages of making a living trust.
 (See Living Trust vs. Will.)

 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons:

 Probably not.
-Most people do not need to worry about estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
-New Jersey no longer collects its own estate tax, but if the death occurred before 2018, the estate may owe taxes if the estate was exceeded the threshold for New Jersey's estate tax.
+Most people do not need to worry about federal estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
+As of 2018, New Jersey no longer collects its own state estate tax.
+(It does, however, continue to impose a state inheritance tax.)

-If your estate is close to $12 million and is at risk for owing federal estate taxes, you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+If you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid federal estate taxes.

 To make a living trust in New Jersey, you:

-For more on New Jersey estate planning issues, see New Jersey Estate Planning on Nolo.com.
+For more on New Jersey estate planning issues, see New Jersey Estate Planning.